The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proofs of Theorems on Differential Operators on Unbounded Domains

-But we can use the recurrence relations for the derivatives of the Hermite functions and orthogonality to bound the right hand side by a polynomial in $m$.
-The convergence now follows since $\tilde{T}g_n$ is a Cauchy sequence due to the rapid decay of the $\{b_m\}$.
-Exactly the same argument works for $T^*$. \end{proof}
+We can use the recurrence relations for the derivatives of the Hermite functions and orthogonality to bound the right-hand side by a polynomial in $m$.
+The convergence now follows since ${T}g_n$ is a Cauchy sequence due to the rapid decay of the $\{b_m\}$. \end{proof}

 Clearly, all of the above analysis holds in higher dimensions by considering tensor products